pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Emergency succession plans for unexpected situations
 - A comprehensive succession timeline that begins now and extends decades into the future

-Succession planning is not about controlâ€”it's about ensuring continuity, preserving legacy, and empowering the next generation to build upon your foundation.
+Succession planning is not about control—it's about ensuring continuity, preserving legacy, and empowering the next generation to build upon your foundation.
 Done well, succession planning ensures that your empire not only survives but thrives across generations.

 ---